-LOC will then manage the treatment with appointments in our clinic and by Skype.
+LOC will then manage the treatment with appointments by Skype, Zoom or Facetime.

-The Cunningham brace is brainchild of Jerald Cunningham, a certified American prosthetist and orthotist.
+The Cunningham brace is the brainchild of Jerald Cunningham, a certified American prosthetist and orthotist.

 It is a flexible brace that is only fitted to the affected leg and allows movement for all of the normal activities.

-Jerald Cunningham is a board-certified prosthetist and orthotist (ABC) with 20 years of experience in the field.
+Jerald Cunningham (inventor of the Cunningham brace) is a board-certified prosthetist and orthotist (ABC) with 20 years of experience in the field.